LordDashMe/php-mailchimp/README.md

 - Recommended to check the actual mailchimp api documentation.
 	- http://developer.mailchimp.com/documentation/mailchimp/reference/overview/
 ##### Lists Module
-- First initialize the Lists Module Primary Class and provide the API Key and List ID.
+- First initialize the Lists Module Primary Class and provide the API Key.
+	- API Key can get in the mailchi
     ```php
     <?php